-The Company received shareholder approval of the Amended Option Plan at the 2022 Meeting and the Exchange's acceptance on August 12, 2022.
+The Company received shareholder approval of the Amended Option Plan at the 2024 Meeting and the Exchange's final acceptance on April 24, 2025.
 The Exchange requires listed companies that have "rolling" stock option plans in place to receive shareholder approval of such plan on a yearly basis at the Company's Meeting.
 Accordingly, the Company requests that the shareholders ratify, confirm, and approve the Amended Option Plan.

 A summary of certain provisions of the Amended Option Plan is provided under the heading "Director and Named Executive Officer Compensation - Stock Option Plans and Other Incentive Plans", and a full copy of the Amended Option Plan will be available at the Meeting.
 Shareholders may obtain a copy of the Amended Option Plan in advance of the Meeting upon request to the Company at Suite 615 - 800 West Pender Street, Vancouver, BC V6C 2V6.
+The Amended Option Plan is subject to the final acceptance of the Exchange.
+If the Exchange finds the disclosure regarding the Amended Option Plan in this Information Circular to be inadequate, shareholder approval may not be accepted by the Exchange.